bhatiaabhishek/CarND-Path_Planning/README.md

 4. Run it: `./path_planning`.

 ## Trajectory Generation
-To be able to change lanes without exceeding the max jerk, I use the spline interpolation library to generate a smooth set of points between given start and intermediate points.
+To be able to change lanes without exceeding the max jerk value, I use the spline interpolation library to generate a smooth set of points between given start and intermediate points.
 For each iteration, two start points are obtained from car's previous coordinates.
 I convert the start points to frenet coordinates to obtain s and d values.
+Refer [here](https://en.wikipedia.org/wiki/Frenet%E2%80%93Serret_formulas) for frenet system.
 This helps me derive a set of three end points of the trajectory (more on this later).
 I convert all the five points of the trajectory to car's coordinates before generating spline.
 This is done because the library has a limitation that x should be monotonically increasing.
-Once we have the spline, we can generate a set of 50 coordinates to pass it to the simulator.
+Once I have the spline, I generate a set of 50 coordinates that is passed onto the simulator.

+## Path Planning
+The next challenge is to figure out the "End" d coordinate as well as target velocity/acceleration for our trajectory every cycle.
+This is done using a state machine with 3 states:

+"KL" - Keep Lane
+     - The vehicle will attempt to drive its target speed, unless there is traffic in front of it, in which case it will slow down. (provides negative acceleration) "LCL" or "LCR" - Lane Change Left / Right
+     - The vehicle will change lanes and then follow longitudinal behavior for the "KL" state in the new lane.

+The "update_state" function figures out the next state based on the sensor fusion data.
+The "realize_state" function calculates the required acceleration and lane values based on the sensor fusion data.